Sun-G-S6/Leafy/README.md

 App to sell excess produce for home growers

 ## Installation
-check if you have Node.JS & yarn installed
+check in terminal if you have Node.JS & yarn installed
 ```bash
 node -v
 ```